paritytech/polkadot/roadmap/implementers-guide/src/node/utility/gossip-support.md

 # Gossip Support

-The Gossip Support Subsystem is responsible for keeping track of session changes and issuing a connection request to all validators in the current session and a few past sessions if we are a validator in these sessions.
+The Gossip Support Subsystem is responsible for keeping track of session changes and issuing a connection request to all validators in the next, current and a few past sessions if we are a validator in these sessions.
 The request will add all validators to a reserved PeerSet, meaning we will not reject a connection request from any validator in that set.